Horridus

-Horridus, born Sarah Hill, is a fictional superheroine created by Erik Larsen for his Image Comics series, The Savage Dragon, later depicted as a love interest of the Teenage Mutant Ninja Turtle Michelangelo in Image Comics Teenage Mutant Ninja Turtles comic series and the IDW Publishing Teenage Mutant Ninja Turtles: Urban Legends comic series.
+Horridus, born Sarah Hill, is a superheroine created by Erik Larsen for his Image Comics series, The Savage Dragon, as a member of the Freak Force.

 Fictional character biography

 Meggan Tully, while dating George Hill, is abducted by aliens and impregnated.
 The event is removed from her memory and she is returned to her car.
 George believes the child is his and marries Meggan.

 When the unusually shaped child is born, Meggan and George chain her up in the basement, with only a television set for company.
 They believe the child to be a punishment for their pre-marital sex.

 After years of guilt and suffering, George and Meggan Hill commit suicide and Sarah is found by the paper delivery boy.
 The local police are afraid to enter the basement and call in an officer – called Dragon – from the Chicago Police Department, who releases Horridus and takes her to his station house.